You'll laugh, you'll cry, you'll wish you had been there.

 love him.

-Her hands drop to her lap, mid-pull.
+Her hands drop to her lap, mid-pull.love him.

 You do!